Last Updated on October 10, 2024 by Maged kamel

 The expression of the first moment of area at the Cg.

-We will proceed with our discussion of the first moment of area and pure bending.
+We will proceed with discussing the first moment of area and pure bending.
 This is an isometric beam, though.

-The Z-axis is oriented in the direction of the reader, the Y-axis is perpendicular to the X, and the X-axis is longitudinal.
+The Z-axis is oriented toward the reader, the Y-axis is perpendicular to the X, and the X-axis is longitudinal.
 In the event where there is pure bending, as seen by the red arrow spinning about Z, we depict it in isometric form.
 For directions, please see the previous post.

-There is neither compression nor tension present because we are only experiencing pure bending.
+Neither compression nor tension is present because we are only experiencing pure bending.

 Since there are no tension or compression forces across the section, the total of the forces for the strip dA, where the stress is equal to (-y*E/R), will equal zero.
 We will next perform the integration.